 This course focuses on the modeling, operation and control design of DC microgrids for resilient and efficient integration of renewable/non-renewable energy resources and storage technologies.
-The simulation handbook and exercises provided in the course are based on real-use cases and will be extremely useful to develop insights into DC microgrid control and management for industry practitioners and researchers.
+The material discussed and the contents presented in the course are based on real-use cases and will be extremely useful to develop insights into DC microgrid control and management for industry practitioners and researchers.

 - Recognize understand the importance of DC Microgrids as a reliable, resilient and efficient technology for the integration, distribution, and utilization of renewable/non-renewable based generation and storage resources.